 - 5-year guarantee on monthly rate

-Why It Made the Cut: Choice Home Warranty assigns multiple representatives to each claim so customers can always connect to someone familiar with their case, rather than having to re-explain their situation to a new representative every time they call.
+Why It Made the Cut: Choice Home Warranty sets relatively low rates and assigns multiple representatives to each claim so customers can always connect to someone familiar with their case.

 Choice Home Warranty boasts over 15,000 professional case managers to serve its clients in all U.S. states except Washington and California.
 Multiple case managers service each claim to avoid details slipping through the cracks—any time a client needs an update or has a question, chances are good that one of the case managers will be available to help without requiring the policyholder to give the same claim information again.
 This saves time and frustration at a moment where frustration is probably already high.